STEMTOX: From Collaborative Tags to Fine-Grained Toxic Meme Detection via Entropy-Guided Multi-Task Learning: Conclusion

 \section{Conclusion}

-This work makes several key contributions toward advancing research in toxic meme detection and multimodal content moderation. \textbf{First}, we curate a richly annotated dataset of 6,300 real-world meme-based posts through a two-stage labelling process. \textbf{Second}, we enhance contextual understanding by introducing auxiliary metadata including meme titles and, most importantly, social tags. \textbf{Third}, we propose a generative AI-based tag generation module capable of producing socially relevant tags given an arbitrary input meme with no tag information in the first place. \textbf{Finally}, we evaluate the performance of state-of-the-art VLMs under few-shot prompting setups, establishing strong baselines for future research.
-Collectively, our contributions address key bottlenecks in toxic meme moderation and provide a foundation for building more accurate, context-aware, and socially responsible content moderation systems.
+This work makes several key contributions toward advancing research in toxic meme detection and multimodal content moderation. \textbf{First}, we curate a richly annotated dataset of 6,300 real-world meme-based posts through a two-stage labelling process which we call \datas{}. \textbf{Second}, we enhance contextual understanding by introducing auxiliary metadata including meme titles and, most importantly, \cam{collaborative tags.} \textbf{Third}, we propose \ours{} that detects toxicity as well as generates tags given an arbitrary input meme. \textbf{Finally}, we compare the performance of toxicity detection and tag generation on an array of benchmarks and baselines for generalizability.
+Collectively, our contributions address key bottlenecks in semantically aligned toxic meme moderation and thus provides a foundation for building more accurate, context-aware, and socially responsible systems.